 While there are many subcategories and fine distinctions when it comes to canned crabmeat, this canned seafood can be categorized into five groups also known as grades.
 Knowing these will help you save money when deciding what type of crabmeat to purchase for the meal you're planning.

-(NOTE: These grades refer to pasteurized refrigerated canned crab, not the small shelf-stable cans that are found in the canned fish aisle.)
+The lump crabmeat grades are the most expensive, followed in order by backfin, special, and claw.
+(These grades refer to pasteurized refrigerated canned crab, not the small shelf-stable cans that are found in the canned fish aisle.)

-- Colossal Lump and Jumbo Lump Crabmeat
+Colossal Lump and Jumbo Lump Crabmeat

-It is less expensive than the Colossal or Jumbo grades, but still has bright color and superb flavor.
-Lump crabmeat is best for fancy, impression-making dishes where appearance matters, like Butter-poached Crab or Crab Louis, where you want big, fork-friendly chunks.
-It's also the grade of choice for fine dining restaurant-quality crab cakes, as the chunks are large but will hold together with minimal binders.
+It is less expensive than the colossal or jumbo grades, but still has bright color and superb flavor.
+Lump crabmeat is best for fancy, impression-making dishes where appearance matters, like butter-poached crab or crab Louis, where you want big, fork-friendly chunks.
+It's also the grade of choice for fine dining, restaurant-quality crab cakes, as the chunks are large but will hold together with minimal binders.

 Backfin grade is made up of smaller, broken chunks of lump crabmeat mixed in with flakes of white body meat.
 It is less expensive than lump crabmeat but has good flavor and enough texture to look appealing in dishes where the crabmeat is somewhat visible, such as crab salads, pasta dishes, and conventional crab cakes.

 Special grade consists of smallish flakes of white crabmeat taken from the body cavity.
 It's best for dishes where good color and delicate flavor are more important than visual impact.
 Excellent for dips, bisques, omelets, and mayo-based salads.